Menu Close

 How is depression different from sadness?

 Depression and sadness differ in duration, intensity and underlying causes.
-Whilst sadness is a normal and temporary emotional response to specific events (e.g., failure, loss), depression is a mental health disorder marked by persistent, intense feelings of hopelessness and a lack of interest in daily activities.
+While sadness is a normal and temporary emotional response to specific events (e.g., failure, loss), depression is a mental health disorder marked by persistent, intense feelings of hopelessness and a lack of interest in daily activities.

 For instance, the sadness following failing an exam may be distressing but tends to diminish over time as individuals cope.
 In contrast, depression often persists for an extended period without a clear external trigger, impacting overall functioning.
 Recognising these distinctions is crucial for understanding the importance of seeking professional help if persistent and severe depressive symptoms arise.